PROBLEM WITH THIS WEBPAGE?

 To report another problem, please contact email@example.com.

-Here at Marquette we try to divert as much waste as possible from the landfill, however sometimes that is just not possible because not every item we use can be recycled.
-All of our trash goes to the Emerald Park Landfill in Muskego,WI where landfill gas is collected and diverted to an on-site treatment facility for the conversion of this gas to energy that produces electricity.
+At Marquette there is a concerted effort to divert as much waste as possible from the landfill.
+All trash collected goes to the Emerald Park Landfill in Muskego,WI where landfill gas is collected and diverted to an on-site treatment facility for the conversion of this gas to energy that produces electricity.
 The conversion of landfill gas to energy is an effective means of recycling and reusing this valuable resource.
 Learn more about the landfill gas-to-energy process at the Advanced Disposal website.

 Marquette University's Purchasing Department values economic, social, and environmental sustainability and puts that into practice through every facet of their operations.
 The Purchasing Department manages the university's surplus furniture and equipment, making every effort to keep items that are in good, usable condition from going to the landfill.